Overview of the Asian Studies Graduate Program

 The University of Texas at Austin is among the nation's top fifteen research universities.
 It is generally considered one of the five best public universities in the country.
 It offers many resources for interested students, including one of the country's largest research libraries.
 The University's graduate programs in Anthropology, Business, Classics, Geography, Linguistics, and Sociology are regularly ranked among the fifteen best in the United States.
 Almost all University programs are ranked in the top twenty-five nationally.

-Austin, Texas is a rapidly growing city of over one million people.
+Austin, Texas is a rapidly growing city of 1.8 million people.
 The capital of Texas and the live music capital of the world, it boasts a thriving economy, a young, diverse, and highly educated population, a wealth of cultural attractions, and a wide range of recreational activities.
 Located in the Colorado River valley, Austin takes pride in its year-round beauty, its multitude of parks, its natural swimming pools, and its lakes.